CRESS seminars are held regularly during the semesters, at 12:30 in 26AD03. Please check the events calendar for details.

-The Centre for Research in Social Simulation (CRESS), based in the Department of Sociology (ranked 38th in the world) in the Faculty of Arts and Human Sciences at the University of Surrey, is a multidisciplinary centre bringing together the social sciences, software engineering and agent-based computing to promote and support the use of social simulation in research in the human sciences.
+The Centre for Research in Social Simulation (CRESS), based in the Department of Sociology in the Faculty of Arts and Human Sciences at the University of Surrey, is a multidisciplinary centre bringing together the social sciences, software engineering and agent-based computing to promote and support the use of social simulation in research in the human sciences.

 There is growing interest in using computer simulation to explore issues in the social sciences.
 Simulation is a novel research method in most parts of the social sciences, including sociology, political science, economics, anthropology, geography, archaeology and linguistics.
 It can also be the inspiration for new, process-oriented theories of society.